 17.1 Data stored by us will be deleted as soon as they are no longer required for their intended purpose, and no legal retention obligations prevent their deletion.
 In the event that user data are not deleted because they are required for other and legally permissible purposes, their processing is restricted.
 That is, the data is blocked and not processed for other purposes.
-This applies, e.g., to user data that must be stored for commercial or tax law reasons.
+This applies, for example, to user data that must be stored for commercial or tax law reasons.

 17.2 Pursuant to legal requirements, the retention period is six (6) years under §257(1) of the German Commercial Code (such as commercial books, inventories, opening balance sheets, annual financial statements, commercial letters, accounting vouchers) and ten (10) years under §147(1) of the German Fiscal Code (such as books, records, management reports, accounting vouchers, commercial and business letters, documents relevant for taxation).

 Users may object to the future processing of their personal data at any time in accordance with the legal requirements.
 The objection may, in particular, be made against processing for direct marketing purposes.

 Controller within the meaning of the General Data Protection Regulation, other data protection laws applicable in the member states of the European Union, and other regulations of a data protection nature are the: